-EUROMOD developers responsible for Finland: Andrea Papini
+EUROMOD developer responsible for Finland: Pasquale Recchia

-National team for Finland: Tapio Räsänen, Miska Simanainen, Maria Valaste https://www.euromod.ac.uk
+National team for Finland: Pertti Honkanen, Tapio Räsänen, Miska Simanainen, Jussi Tervola,

+Maria Valaste.

-The results presented in this report are derived using EUROMOD version I1.0.
+The results presented in this report are derived using EUROMOD version H1.0.
 EUROMOD is continually being improved and the results presented here may not match those that would be obtained with later versions of EUROMOD.
-For more information, see: